Shut Down (Blackpink song): Background

 On July 31, 2022, a teaser video was uploaded on Blackpink's social media accounts, announcing the release of a new album in September, preceded by the pre-release single "Pink Venom" on August 19.
-On August 24, YG Entertainment announced that the four members of Blackpink were filming the music video for their second album's lead single in Gyeonggi Province in South Korea.
+On August 24, YG Entertainment announced that Blackpink was filming the music video for their second album's lead single in Gyeonggi Province, South Korea.
 The label stated that the group was preparing for their world tour and teased their next single: "they are working hard on a schedule to fulfill their promises to their fans … all the songs on the album are the crystals that will write a new story for Blackpink, but the title song in particular will be a song that will surprise world music fans.
 The music video will also elevate the status of K-Pop with a difference that has never been seen before."

 On September 6, 2022, the title poster for the second single, "Shut Down", was released on Blackpink's social media accounts.
-From September 10 to 13, promotional posters of each of the members were released.
+From September 10 to 13, promotional posters of the song featuring each of the members were released.
 On September 13, a teaser for the music video was released, and the official music video was released on September 16.